← back to archives

 "The minute you offload, the minute you get rid of your need to make decisions, that's a huge relief: it's anxiolytic.
 But at that point, of course, you become less than human." — Sam Vaknin

-Utopian perfect alignment of our systems is not the ultimate goal, and may be a distraction from the real work of alignment.
-The alignment tax is the discomfort of holding this paradox and choosing consciously rather than optimizing automatically.
+If alignment in its utopian form means surrendering your frame to an external optimizer, then it's just sophisticated fawning.
+The exact form of sustained perfect alignment of our systems is not the ultimate goal, and may be a distraction from the real work of what alignment calls us to do.
+Paying the alignment tax is the discomfort of holding this paradox and choosing consciously rather than optimizing automatically.
 It is maintaining the frame problem as an open question rather than collapsing it through surrender of the easy and obvious path.

 ◆ ◆ ◆